top of page

 Fireside Chat: 2:45 PM - 3:30 PM

-Pal Mann, CD, FEC, P.Eng. - CEO & Registrar at Engineers Nova Scotia
+Moderator: Pal Mann, CD, FEC, P.Eng. - CEO & Registrar at Engineers Nova Scotia

 Pal Mann, CD, FEC, P.Eng., is the CEO and Registrar of Engineers Nova Scotia, where he leads the organization in fulfilling its mandate to regulate and advance the engineering profession in the public interest across Nova Scotia.
 Pal previously spent five years with APEGA and completed over 32 years of distinguished service with the Royal Canadian Engineers, including key leadership roles in military engineering education and international deployments.
 With a strong background and deep expertise in professional regulation, organizational leadership, and decades of military service, Pal brings strategic vision and insightful guidance to the engineering profession in Nova Scotia and beyond.